iden3/circomlib/circuits/basics/multiplexer/switcher/README.md

 ## Description

-This template receives two inputs `L` and `R` and, depending on a third boolean input `sel`, it returns the same two values but either in the same channel or switched.
+This template receives two inputs `L` and `R` and, depending on a third boolean input `sel`, it returns the two inputs in their same channel or switched.

 ## Schema